ratozumbi/DontBlink/README.md

 # DontBlink
 VR android game

-Game for conclusion of the couse "Game Development" in SENAC
+Game for conclusion of the course "Game Development" in SENAC